 Aadhaar, the Unique Identification System based on biometric data, has been heavily criticised by activists and officials alike.
 The major concern with Aadhar for activists is the ease with which its privacy can be breached and data, harvested.

 This social experiment aims to bring to light the relationship ordinary citizen have with their personal information and data.
-Through this performance we try to create nudges to steer behaviour among citizens about their privacy.
+Through this performance I try to create nudges to steer behaviour among citizens about their privacy.

 We set up this stall in the very busy street market of Ahmedabad in Teen Darwaza.